 However, after a few passes, the carpet looked fantastic again.
 I found this was the result on short and thick carpets.

-The Dyson Light Ball uses new accessories that now have a quick release and click into place.
-This new attachment method means that older tools will not fit on your new vacuum cleaner.
+The Dyson Light Ball Multi Floor uses new accessories that now have a quick release and click into place.
+This new attachment method means that older tools will not fit on your new upright vacuum cleaner.

 The former is great for reaching those tight spaces, while the latter is designed for delicate surfaces that need some extra care and attention.

-The stair tool is for ensuring that your steps get a good and thorough clean, and it can also be used on your upholstery and car interior if you feel like getting rid of any fluff and debris on them.
+The stair tool is for ensuring that your steps get good and thoroughly clean, and it can also be used on your upholstery and car interior if you feel like getting rid of any fluff and debris on them.

 How Does It Compare?

-Here are some other, similar, models of vacuum cleaner for you to consider, just in case you want to look at other options before you commit to a Dyson Light Ball.
+Here are some other, similar, models of vacuum cleaners for you to consider, just in case you want to look at other options before you commit to a Dyson Light ball multi floor.

 Dyson DC40 Animal